NTTLimitedRD/CheckmarxReports/README.md

 ```

 This creates a report in `report.html`.
 Note that this may take several minutes depending on the number
-and size of projects and who busy the Checkmarx server is.
+and size of projects and how busy the Checkmarx server is.

 To generate a CSV file instead, change `--output-format Html` to `--output-format Csv`.
 This can be useful to futher manipulate
 or format the data differently.